“Ah, but after the sunset, the dusk and the twilight, when shadows of night start to fall.

 If you’re expecting salacious details of my debauched youth, you’ll be disappointed to learn my personal experiences with “last calls” were mostly as a designated driver for friends who often found out that girls don’t necessarily get prettier at closing time.
 More often than they’d like to admit, however, they struck out and their only “conquests” were the colossal hangovers they had to overcome the morning after.
 Their desperation to “get lucky” increased with the telltale signs of last call: dimly lit bars getting brighter, the ear-splitting volume of the music being turned down, condiments being taken off the table.
 Ah, the travails of youth.

 For someone of my advanced geriatric progression and culinary predilections, occasional pangs of hunger do have me wishing for closer proximity to the metropolitan area’s late evening (okay, before 10PM) dinner options.
 Most restaurants, it seems, close even earlier than bars do.
-Conspicuous among Yelp’s list of late night dining options is the aptly named Last Call, a Baja Mexican eatery which has been quelling late night cases of the munchies since April, 2012 at its Nob Hill location and since October, 2016 in its downtown site.
-Interestingly, at its Nob Hill and Downtown locations, Last Call remains open until the unholy hour of 2:34AM.
+Conspicuous among Yelp’s list of late night dining options is the aptly named Last Call, a Baja Mexican eatery which quelled late night cases of the munchies since April, 2012 until the world shut down in 2020.
+Today, only the West Side location (on Coors just north of Montano) remains open.
+You’ll have to drive all the way to Montana (yes, Montana) to find another one.

 If like me, you’re inclined to believe there’s no way denizens of the Duke City would embrace an interloper from California serving several of New Mexico’s sacrosanct staples, you’d be mistaken.
 Virtually from its onset Last Call has been as welcome as the repentant prodigal son of St. Luke’s gospel.
-It’s also been earning people’s choice accolades from both Alibi and Albuquerque The Magazine readers.
+It earned people’s choice accolades from both Alibi and Albuquerque The Magazine readers.
 It stands to reason Last Call would figure prominently in “best late night eats,” but readers have also accorded “best” honors to Last Call’s burritos, tacos and fries.

 It’s not uncommon to read of expats moving to the Duke City and founding restaurants because they missed the foods with which they grew up in their native states or countries.
 That’s not the case with fledgling entrepreneur Luis Valdovinos who didn’t even have time to miss the foods of his home state before launching Last Call.
 His inaugural restaurant was up and running three weeks after he relocated from California to the Duke City.
 Last Call’s menu is a fusion of street foods from San Diego and Baja, Mexico, places where the entrepreneurial Valdovinos grew up.
 To a large extent that means tacos, burritos, salsas and fries though distinctly different than what is typically offered at Duke City area restaurants.

 In November, 2018, Valdovinos opened his third (and probably not his last) Last Call, this time on Albuquerque’s burgeoning west side.
 Situated within the Riverside Plaza just north of the heavily trafficked Coors and Montaño intersection, it’s a few doors down from Hannah & Nate’s, a very popular eatery.
-The west side location shares the same menu as its older siblings, but initially won’t be open quite as late (though still later than most restaurants on the west side).
+The west side location shared the same menu as its older siblings, but has never been open quite as late (though still later than most restaurants on the west side).
 Thematically, the Last Call pays tribute to the stars of lucha libre, Mexico’s professional wrestling circuit.
 Framed posters depicting technicos (good guys) and rudos (bad guys) festoon the walls.

 One of the hallmarks of Last Call is the freshness of the high quality, locally procured ingredients used in the preparation of its featured fare.
 Salsas and condiments are prepared fresh daily.
 Meats are cut on the premises and potatoes for its award-winning fries are hand-cut.
 Everything is made from scratch and prepared to order.
 Moreover, New Mexicans will appreciate the fiery quality of the menu, a piquancy not generated from New Mexico’s sacrosanct red and green chile, but from other potent peppers: habañero, chile de arbol, tomatillo and chipotle.